 “Phishing is the single most effective lever for an attacker to get into an organization,” Bruner said.

 The focus on securing our systems is a daily effort in an attempt to get ahead of new forms of attack, Bruner said.

 “We know for sure the United States is a target of nation states that want to affect critical infrastructure and do us harm,” he said.
 “There are large, almost mafia-like groups, that do nothing but hack people.”

 “The danger is multifold,” Bruner said.
 “First and foremost, the world has become more reliant on technology to facilitate safe operations.
-But with that comes complexity, adding possibly trillions of lines of programming code.
-It needs to be perfect for someone not to leverage a bug and gain access to an environment.”
+But with that comes complexity, adding possibly trillions of lines of programming code.”

 Bruner said support from Williams executive officers has been key to fortifying our systems and alerting employees to cyber dangers.